Electro

 Electrosynthesis

 Investigations into the influence of ultrasound on electrode reactions and electrosynthesis are of more recent origin.
 For the reasons outlined above the interfacing ultrasound with electrochemistry appears to hold a lot of potential and the field of sonoelectrochemistry is set to make new strides.
-For example, the electrochemical oxidation of Fe2+ to Fe3+, Fe(CN)64- to Fe(CN)63 and Cr3+ to Cr4+ have been investigated and the yields and current efficiencies for the reactions were studied at a current density of 0.25 A/mm2.
-It was found that ultrasound accelerates the process and increases the current efficiency and also raises the limiting current density considerably, thus causing a reduction of the diffusion layer thickness resulting in the increased efficiency of the process.

 The effects of ultrasound on electrochemical processes suggest significant benefits.
 These include modifications to the chemistry of reactions at the electrode and greatly increased current efficiencies.
 One major result of these studies could be that, in the future, industrial electrochemistry might become a more attractive proposition.

-5 Sonoelectrochemical effects in electro-organic systems, D.J.
+Sonoelectrochemical effects in electro-organic systems, D.J.
 Walton, J. Iniesta, M. Plattes, T.J.
 Mason, J.P.
 Lorimer, S. Ryley, S.S.
 Phull, A. Chyla, J. Heptinstall, T. Thiemann, H. Fuji, S. Mataka and Y. Tanaka, Ultrasonics Sonochemistry 10, 209-216 (2003).

 Return to top

-Home | Introduction | Research | Electro | Therapy | Food | Synthesis | Green | Materials | Group | Publications | Advances in Sono | Books | Chapters | Links | Contact information
+Home | Introduction | Research | Electrochemistry | Therapy | Food | Synthesis | Environment | Materials | Director | Publications | Advances in Sono | Books | Chapters | Website Links | Contact information

-Last updated: 11-07-2010 10:35:53 PM +0100.
+Last updated: 28-06-2014 10:46:48 AM +0100.